shinzlet/Wren-Editor/README.md

 ## Notes
 Considering the rather small scale of this project, I think that using jQuery might be rather overkill.
 I'm going to treat this version as a bit of a mockup, and then when I'm finished I'll throw together a cleaner version with pure js and improved css.

+As an aside, I'd like to apologize for the structure of this monster.
+I haven't really worked with node or anything like this before, and I don't know if I should be separating things into their own files or just leaving it in this homogenous state.
+I'll try to get around to cleaning it up in the rewrite.